mdw1982/MJournal/README.md

   * increased the height of the new entry window just a smidge so it would appear correctly in windows. the subit and cancel buttons at the bottom of the screen were getting cut off.
 * **11.3.22** current version 0.7.8.1 - added error checking for new entry windows in case the title field is left blank. user is warned of the issue and allowed to correct it before submitting the entry.
   * also added a packaging script to handle gathering together all the necessary support files and src files into the dist folder after the program is compile. this script takes one of two arguments: (1) newlist: it will create a new filelist.json file. there is a denylist[] object that can have items added to it so that they're not part of the gathering of file.
 (2) run: this runs the main part of the script that copies all the support and src files to the distribution folder, then renames the folder and appends the current version to the folder name.
+*  **11.4.22** first release posted on GitHub... version: 0.7.8.1.
+For a Beta release it's quite stable.
+There's still a lot to do, but the program has a solid foundation.
+I started this project the last week of Sept.
+22 and it's progressed rapidly.